EQ > IQ

-We have collaborative, cross-functional teams comprised of designers, product managers, and engineers.
+We have collaborative, cross-functional teams composed of designers, product managers, and engineers.

 As of August 2019, we have three overarching themes to which smaller teams of 3-6 engineers each belong:

-- Platform: LightStep’s platform engineering theme is comprised of two main initiatives – one in site reliability, and the other in building a unified data/metrics platform.
+- Platform: Lightstep’s platform engineering theme consists of two main initiatives – one in site reliability, and the other in building a unified data/metrics platform.